ZapPRO1256/AutoResumeRobotaUA/README.md

 ## Configuration

-Enter your login and password in the data.txt file
+Enter your login, password and time in the data.txt file

 ## Usage